Autocomplete Suggestions

 };

-If you are building an internationalized application, you will need to translate command descriptions and arguments.
-Translations for all of the supported languages are provided with the SDK.
-You can access them by using the translation helper function provided in the TranslationContext.
+If you’re building an internationalized app, translate command descriptions/arguments using the translation helper from TranslationContext.
 All you need to do is to query the translation with the right key: <command-name>-command-description for the description, and <command-name>-command-args for the arguments (you can always refer to our translation files to check if the key is correct).

 // In CustomSuggestionItem component: